Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Introduction

 Long-baseline (LBL) accelerator neutrino oscillation experiments measure oscillations in $\numu \rightarrow \numu$ (disappearance) and $\numu \rightarrow \nue$ (appearance) channels.
 These channels constrain the mixing angles \threac{}, \thatm{}, the mass-squared splitting \dmlg{}, and the CP-violating phase \dcp{}.
-Current measurements of \thatm{} are consistent with maximal mixing (\thatm{} = $\pi/4$), which would suggest a $\mu\text{-}\tau$ symmetry in their mixing into the \nuthree mass eigenstate; a nonmaximal value such as \thatm{} $< \pi/4$ (lower octant, LO) or \thatm{} $>\pi/4$ (upper octant, UO) would indicate a preferential coupling of \nutau or \numu, respectively, with \nuthree.
+Current measurements of \thatm{}~\cite{NOvA:2022wnj, T2K:2023mcm, Super-Kamiokande:2019gzr, IceCubeCollaboration:2023wtb} are consistent with maximal mixing (\thatm{} = $\pi/4$), which would suggest a $\mu\text{-}\tau$ symmetry in the flavors' mixing into the \nuthree mass eigenstate; a nonmaximal value such as \thatm{} $< \pi/4$ (lower octant, LO) or \thatm{} $>\pi/4$ (upper octant, UO) would indicate a preferential coupling of \nutau or \numu, respectively, with \nuthree.
 Current experimental uncertainties on \thatm{} are the largest among the mixing angles \cite{ParticleDataGroup:2022pth}.
 LBL oscillation measurements, where neutrinos traverse significant quantities of matter, are also impacted by the coherent forward scattering of \nue{}s on electrons in the Earth~\cite{Wolfenstein:1977ue}.
 This modifies the oscillation probabilities \pnumunue and \pnumunuebar with opposite signs.
 The direction of the resulting change in rate depends on whether \nuthree is the heaviest neutrino state (Normal Ordering, NO) or the lightest (Inverted Ordering, IO).
-Current observations from LBL (and other) experiments prefer the NO, though the strength of the NO hypothesis depends on which measurements are included \cite{Esteban:2020cvm}.
-The value of \dcp{} is currently essentially unknown; LBL experiments provide the only constraints, but they are weak.
+Current observations from LBL (and other) experiments~\cite{T2K:2023smv, Super-Kamiokande:2019gzr, NOvA:2022wnj, MINOS:2013xrl} prefer the NO, though the strength of the NO hypothesis depends on which measurements are included \cite{Esteban:2020cvm}.
+A similar story holds for \dcp{}, where LBL experiments provide the only constraints~\cite{Esteban:2020cvm}.